raviteja-ganta/raviteja-ganta/_posts/2020-12-20- Reformer - The efficient Transformer.md

 any given layer to be recovered from the activations at the following layer, using only the model parameters.
 Lets understand these in detail with just one layer but logic would be same even for multiple layers.

 The key idea is that we start 2 copies of inputs, then at each layer we only update one of them.
 The activations we do not update will be the ones used to compute the residuals.
 With this configuration we can now run the network in reverse.
-The authors of Reformer observe in some initial experiments that the performance of a reversible transformer model matches the performance of a standard transformer model.
 Lets understand how this new architecture solves our memory problem.

 <p align="center">